spike0en/awesome_nothing/README.md

 - [Nothing Archive by spike0en](https://github.com/spike0en/nothing_archive) - Indexes, generates, and preserves official OTA links and unmodified images for Nothing OS devices.
 Useful for manual updates, restoring stock firmware, or custom development.
 - [Nothing Flasher by spike0en](https://github.com/spike0en/nothing_flasher) - A set of fastboot scripts for flashing Nothing OS firmware for respective models.
 - [Nothing KWGT apps by aaumgupta](https://github.com/AumGupta/KWGT-Widgets) - Open-source collection of Nothing-style KWGT widgets.
+- [Nothing News Hub by StickyPRP](https://nothing-news.de/hub/) - Your central hub for everything related to nothing, be it apps, reviews, and news.
 - [Nothing News by lsh3](https://chromewebstore.google.com/detail/nothing-news/ijacccpmmnbckkiobhonleppbcljpjpo) - A Chrome extension to quickly browse the latest nothing.community news.
 - [NThing-UI](https://github.com/Runixe786/NThing-UI) - A collection of Nothing-styled Rainmeter widgets for desktop customization.
 - [Spin The Bottle Simulator by MadGlacierRunner](http://dotmatrix-beerbottle.vercel.app/) - A simulation for spin the bottle toy.